nikita-kazakov/nikita-kazakov.github.io/_posts/2018-12-19-hiding-securing-online-vpn.md

 ---
-title: How a VPN keeps you secure at starbucks hotspots
+title: How to hide your online traffic with a VPN.
 date: 2018-12-19T15:50:46+00:00
 layout: post
 permalink: /hiding-securing-online-vpn/
 tags: tech
 ---

+*Post Updated on October 2020.*

+I made a post on how to setup your own [WireGuard VPN on a VPS](/vpn-from-vps/)

+Privacy continues to erode as technology exponentially progresses.
+Did you know that your Internet Service Provider (ISP) logs every single website you go to?

+I don't like that.

 What juicy details are you revealing as you browse the web?

 From your IP address, your [approximate location](https://www.iplocation.net/) is visible.
-If you&#8217;re transmitting any data such as form fields, usernames, or passwords over a website that&#8217;s not secured by HTTPS, [it can be sniffed](https://www.youtube.com/watch?v=YzP3ZL4vlkY).
+If you&#8217;re transmitting any data such as form fields, usernames, or passwords over a website that&#8217;s not secured by HTTPS, [it can be sniffed](https://www.youtube.com/watch?v=YzP3ZL4vlkY) on an insecure connection.

-In fact, packets can be captured and reveal what you&#8217;re browsing.
+On a public WIFI, packets can be captured and reveal what you&#8217;re browsing.

 <img src="http://nikitakazakov.com/wp-content/uploads/2018/12/2018-12-22_15-50-52-1024x395.jpg" sizes="(max-width: 1024px) 100vw, 1024px" srcset="http://nikitakazakov.com/wp-content/uploads/2018/12/2018-12-22_15-50-52-1024x395.jpg 1024w, http://nikitakazakov.com/wp-content/uploads/2018/12/2018-12-22_15-50-52-300x116.jpg 300w, http://nikitakazakov.com/wp-content/uploads/2018/12/2018-12-22_15-50-52-768x296.jpg 768w, http://nikitakazakov.com/wp-content/uploads/2018/12/2018-12-22_15-50-52.jpg 1058w" alt="" width="1024" height="395" />

-The easiest place to prey on you and your data is on public WiFi hotspots.
-Airports and coffee shops are big targets because many people use these hotspots.
+Using Public WIFI can be analogous to having unprotected sex.

 It&#8217;s true that much of the internet uses HTTPS encryption.
 You&#8217;re safe browsing HTTPS secured sites, even on compromised public hotspots.
 The problem is getting caught off guard and sending data over an non-secure connection.